inworld-ai/node-js-proxy/README.md

 Import the exported Postman workspace located in this project's folder at `postman/Inworld AI.postman_collection.json`.
 The Postman Agent desktop application is needed to run the calls via localhost.
-You may need to update the POST Body data for the workspace scene id to your own.
+You may need to update the POST Body data for the workspace scene id to your own as well as for any custom scenes/characters